mark-hn/mark-hn/README.md

 ### About me:
 - :mortar_board: My name is Mark, a Computer Science student at the University of Toronto
 - :star_struck: Some of my interests include systems programming, artifical intelligence, and theoretical physics
-- :books: I am currently learning applied ML
+- :books: I am currently learning about networking systems

 ### Tech stack:
 Languages: